AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Definition and Measurement of AI Self-Preference Bias

-where $i$ indexes resume pairs, $j \in \{1, 2\}$ indexes the two candidate summaries within each pair.
-The variable $\text{Preferred}_{ij} = 1$ indicates that summary $j$ is selected from pair $i$ as the stronger one, and $\text{evaluatorLLM}_{ij}$ is a binary indicator for whether the summary was generated by the evaluator LLM.
-Robust standard errors are clustered at the level of resume pairs to account for within-pair correlation in residuals.\footnote{This is a standard feature of conditional logistic regression models, which estimate coefficients based on within-pair comparisons and condition out pair-specific intercepts \citep{hosmer2013applied}.} To mitigate the risk of overfitting, we perform feature selection and retain only the most informative predictors.
+where $\text{Preferred}_{ij}=1$ indicates that resume $j$ is selected as better within pair $i$, and $\text{evaluatorLLM}_{ij}$ is an indicator for whether resume $j$ was generated by the evaluator LLM.
+Standard errors are clustered at the resume-pair level to account for within-pair correlation in residuals.

+We include two sets of control variables that proxy for the latent quality of resume content.
+The first set, denoted by $\boldsymbol{\phi}_{ij}$, comprises a rich collection of linguistic features drawn from the Linguistic Inquiry and Word Count (LIWC) framework \citep{boyd2022development}.
+These features capture multiple dimensions of writing style and psychological tone that are plausibly related to how effectively a resume conveys information.
+Specifically, we include measures of (i) length and lexical complexity, such as total word count and the prevalence of longer words; (ii) psychological tone and professionalism, captured by Analytic, Clout, Authentic, and overall emotional Tone; (iii) linguistic structure, reflected in the use of function words and core grammatical categories (e.g., prepositions, auxiliary verbs, and conjunctions); and (iv) agency and action orientation, proxied by the use of personal pronouns (e.g., I, we, you, they) and the balance between verbs and adjectives.

+The second set of controls, denoted by $\boldsymbol{\psi}_{ij}$, captures semantic similarity and content preservation between the resume summary and the rest of the resume.
+We include BERTScore \citep{Tianyi2020}, which measures semantic similarity using contextual embeddings from BERT, and ROUGE-L \citep{lin-2004-rouge}, which captures sequence-level overlap based on longest common subsequences.
+These metrics help ensure that estimated effects are not driven by differences in informational content or semantic drift, but rather reflect differences in presentation and stylistic expression.

-In the specification given in Eq. (\ref{eq:logistic_reg}), the key parameter of interest is $\beta_1$, which captures the evaluator LLM's tendency to prefer its own output, after controlling for observable quality and linguistic characteristics.
-A significantly positive estimate of $\beta_1$ indicates that the evaluator LLM is more likely to selects its own output over competing content, even after adjusting for measurable aspects of quality.
+In the specification given in Eq. (\ref{eq:logistic_reg}), the key parameter of interest is $\beta_1$, which captures the evaluator LLM's tendency to prefer its own output, after controlling for observable content quality.
+A significantly positive estimate of $\beta_1$ indicates that the evaluator LLM is more likely to selects its own output over competing content, even after adjusting for measurable aspects of content quality.
 With this parameter, the equal opportunity self-preference bias can be computed with $\frac{e^{\beta_1}}{1+e^{\beta_1}}-\frac{1}{1+e^{\beta_1}}$, which represents the difference in the probability that an LLM evaluator prefers its own output over a competing alternative, holding content quality constant.

-The vectors $\boldsymbol{\beta}_2$ and $\boldsymbol{\beta}_3$ capture how variation in linguistic style and automated quality metrics influences the evaluator's preference.
+\textbf{Human Annotations.} Since measuring equal-opportunity self-preference bias requires ground-truth labels identifying which resume in a pair is of higher quality, we obtain human evaluations.